 How is a diagnosis made?

 The diagnosis of MSA, as with many other neurological conditions, is made by clinical observation.
 This can be very complicated and requires a skilled specialist doctor who recognises the signs and symptoms of MSA.
-The specialist may be a Neurologist or a specialist in movement disorders.
-The specialist will firstly exclude other possible causes of the presenting symptoms.
-Experts have agreed a diagnostic criteria which clearly describes the set of signs and symptoms which indicate a possible or clinically established diagnosis of MSA.
+They may be a Neurologist or a specialist in movement disorders.
+First the specialist will exclude other possible causes of the presenting symptoms.
+Experts have agreed diagnostic criteria which clearly describe the set of signs and symptoms which indicate a possible or clinically established diagnosis of MSA.

 The difficulties in diagnosis

-There is no blood test or scan that can be used to enable a definite diagnosis of MSA.
+There is no blood test or scan that can give a definite diagnosis of MSA.
 Scans may be used to exclude other possible causes or to support the diagnosis.
 The definite diagnosis can only be made after death, on examination of the brain.
 Therefore, a clinically established diagnosis is the most certain given during life and can be used as a diagnosis for the purpose of accessing services.
+(A “clinically established diagnosis” means identification of a disease by examining signs and symptoms.)

 It is common for people with MSA to initially be diagnosed with another condition due to the similarity between neurological conditions at early stages.
-About two thirds of people with MSA first receive a diagnosis of Parkinson’s but others may receive a diagnosis of Ataxia (difficulties with coordination) or Pure Autonomic Failure, (a degenerative disease of the autonomic nervous system).
-The way MSA progresses distinguishes it from other diseases and so a diagnosis can often take a couple of years.
+About two thirds of people with MSA first receive a diagnosis of Parkinson’s disease Others may receive a diagnosis of Ataxia (difficulties with coordination) or Pure Autonomic Failure, (a degenerative disease of the autonomic nervous system).
+The way MSA progresses distinguishes it from other diseases, so a diagnosis can often take a couple of years.

-A change in diagnosis is not a reason to lose confidence in the doctor, rather it means that with more information and observation of the progression over time they are able to move towards a more accurate diagnosis.
-One of the key ways of differentiating MSA from Parkinson’s disease is by noting that the person has little or no benefit from the levodopa medication usually used in Parkinson’s disease, or that the benefit only lasts for a short time.
+A change in diagnosis is not a reason to lose confidence in the doctor.
+It just means that with more information and observation of the progression over time they are able to move towards a more accurate diagnosis.
+One of the key ways of differentiating MSA from Parkinson’s disease is that the levodopa medication usually used in Parkinson’s disease has little or no benefit, or that the benefit only lasts for a short time.

 Atypical Parkinsonism

-There are a group of conditions called Atypical Parkinson’s or sometimes called Parkinson’s plus.
+MSA belongs to a group of conditions called Atypical Parkinson’s, or sometimes called Parkinson’s plus.

-These include Progressive Supranuclear Palsy (PSP), Cortico Basal Syndrome (CBS) as well as MSA.
-These conditions have some features in common with Parkinson’s disease but are different conditions.
+Other conditions in this group include Progressive Supranuclear Palsy (PSP) and Cortico Basal Syndrome (CBS).
+They all have some features in common with Parkinson’s disease but are different conditions.

 Types of MSA